Case Study: How Jio's Cut-Throat Strategy Disrupted the Indian Telecom Market

 Introduction

-In 2016, Reliance Jio Infocomm Limited, a subsidiary of Reliance Industries, entered the Indian telecom market with a strategy that would transform the industry forever.
+In 2016, Reliance Jio Infocomm Limited, a subsidiary of Reliance Industries, entered the Jio telecom market disruption India with a strategy that would transform the industry forever.
 By offering free voice calls and drastically reducing the cost of data services, Jio implemented a classic cut-throat strategy.
 This move not only led to Jio’s rapid dominance in the market but also forced many existing telecom operators, including Aircel, Tata Docomo, and Idea, to either exit the market or merge to survive.

 The Launch and Initial Strategy